mikegrif/CleaningData/CodeBook.md

  + numeric values in the range -1.0 ...
 1.0

 - tBodyAccMag-mean()
+ + average magnitude of 3-dimension body acceleration using the Euclidean norm
+ + numeric values in the range -1.0 ...
+1.0

 - tGravityAccMag-mean()
+ + average magnitude of 3-dimension gravitational acceleration using the Euclidean norm
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyAccJerkMag-mean()
+ + average magnitude of 3-dimension body acceleration jerk using the Euclidean norm
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyGyroMag-mean()
+ + average magnitude of 3-dimension body gyroscope measurement using the Euclidean norm
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyGyroJerkMag-mean()
+ + average magnitude of 3-dimension body gyroscope jerk measurement using the Euclidean norm
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyAcc-mean()-X
  + x component of the average body acceleration measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0